Uncovering conformal symmetry in the $3D$ Ising transition: State-operator correspondence from a fuzzy sphere regularization: State-operator correspondence

+After verifying the emergent conformal symmetry, we further compare our scaling dimensions of the identified primary operators with the numerical conformal bootstrap data~\cite{Ising_CB,RMP_CB}, and we find a good agreement for all of them.
 Table~\ref{tab:primary} lists all the primary operators we have identified with $N=16$ ED data.
-We have found 12 parity-even primary operators besides the energy momentum tensor, and all of them have less than $1.6\%$ discrepancy from the state-of-art conformal bootstrap calculation \cite{Ising_CB,RMP_CB}.
-Even more remarkably, we have checked all $70$ low-lying states with $\ell\le 4$~\footnote{We have targeted the lowest $100$ eigenstates using ED without explicitly imposing the value of $\ell$, and we only looked at states with $\ell\le 4$ which roughly contains $70$ states.}, and they perfectly match the $3D$ Ising CFT's spectrum (containing both primary and descendant operators), without any extra or missing operator below scaling dimension $\Delta=7$.
-For example, low lying spectrum in the $\mathbb{Z}_2-$odd sector are $\Delta=0.524289, 1.509417, 2.517221, \cdots$, and they correspond to the primary operator $\sigma$ and its descendant operators $\partial_\mu \sigma$, $\square \sigma$, $\cdots$ in $3D$ Ising CFT.
+We have found 12 parity-even primary operators besides the energy-momentum tensor, and all of them have less than a $1.6\%$ discrepancy from the bootstrap data \cite{Ising_CB,RMP_CB}.
 In Appendix Sec. \ref{smsec:conformaldata} we list concrete values of each conformal multiplet, as one can see the numerical accuracy is unexpectedly high, particularly given that it is from a small system size ($N=16$ total spins): around 10 operators have relative numerical error around $3\%\sim 5.5\%$, and the rest of them have relative numerical error smaller than $3\%$.
-Fig.~\ref{fig:multiplet} plots conformal multiplets of a few representative primary operators, which agree well with the conformal bootstrap results.
+Fig.~\ref{fig:multiplet} plots conformal multiplets of a few representative primary operators, which clearly illustrate the emergent conformal symmetry and agree well with numerical conformal bootstrap results.